PcComponentes/ddd-testing/README.md

         $valueToReturnOnSerialize = 'some compatible with serialization method declared';

         $serializableMock = $this->addJsonSerializationToMock(
-            $this->createMock(\JsonSerializable::class), // Your class to mock which implements jsonSerialize method
+            $this->createMock(\JsonSerializable::class), // Your mock which implements jsonSerialize method
             $this->once(), // Or other InvocationOrder
             $valueToReturnOnSerialize,
         );